m-luck/state_space_searcher/README.md

 # Setting up the environment:
 The code is written in Python 3.
 All source code is united under one intended virtual environment already prepared.
+If pipenv is not yet installed on the user, run

+    python3 -m pip install --user pipenv

 The environment should be installed with

     python3 -m pipenv install

 and started with

     python3 -m pipenv shell

 (https://pipenv.readthedocs.io/en/latest/)
-Courant machines are compatible with these virtual environments.
-If pipenv is not yet installed on the user, run
+Courant machines are compatible and have been tested with the source code.

-    python3 -m pip install --user pipenv
 However, in the lack of pipenv compatibility, the packages intended to be installed are listed in the file 'Pipfile'.

 Each command has an optional step-by-step rundown, appending